Asadullah-nadeem/.htaccess-Block-Web-Scraping-Tools/README.md

      - apachebench
      - Any User-Agent containing "crawler", "spider", or "scanner".
 3. **Block Direct IP Access**:
-   - Ensures the website is only accessible via the domain name (e.g., `codeaxe.co.in`).
+   - Ensures the website is only accessible via the domain name (e.g., `yourwebsite.com`).
 4. **Protect `.htaccess`**:
    - Prevents unauthorized access to the `.htaccess` file itself.